Eleatics: Creation

-The main doctrines of the Eleatics were evolved in opposition to the theories of the early physicalist philosophers, who explained all existence in terms of primary matter, and to the theory of Heraclitus, which declared that all existence may be summed up as perpetual change.
-The Eleatics maintained that the true explanation of things lies in the conception of a universal unity of being.
-According to their doctrine, the senses cannot cognize this unity, because their reports are inconsistent; it is by thought alone that we can pass beyond the false appearances of sense and arrive at the knowledge of being, at the fundamental truth that the "All is One".
-Furthermore, there can be no creation, for being cannot come from non-being, because a thing cannot arise from that which is different from it.
+The Eleatics argued that there can be no creation, for being cannot come from non-being, because a thing cannot arise from that which is different from it.
 They argued that errors on this point commonly arise from the ambiguous use of the verb to be, which may imply actual physical existence or be merely the linguistic copula which connects subject and predicate.